-The workload of a World Languages class is rigorous, like other high school courses. □ Students will have nightly homework (of about 15-20 minutes a night).
+The workload of a World Languages class is rigorous, like other high school courses.

-□ Students will have projects that must be completed at home.

-☐ They will need to memorize vocabulary and study for tests in addition to the nightly homework assignments.
+- □ Students will have nightly homework (of about 15-20 minutes a night). - □ Students will have projects that must be completed at home. - ☐ They will need to memorize vocabulary and study for tests in addition to the nightly homework assignments. - ☐ They will be required to keep their materials organized.